physar/landmark_based_slam_dataset/README.md

 ### Observations

 In the Gutmann dataset it is important that the Aibo landmarks were observed.
 The distance was estimated by the size of the landmark in the image, the orientation by the distance from the center of the image scaled by the field of view of the robot.
+The field of view of the Nao robot is horizontally 60.97 deg [6].

 #### Point 1 - (0,0)